 When applying, be sure to check with your local credit union.
 As a nonprofit organization, credit unions often offer their members the lowest interest rates and fees on their loans.
 The reduction in interest rates and associated costs can save you a significant amount during the period in which your credit line is open.

 Thoroughly Research All Interest Rate Details

-Along with knowing details about the interest rate, be sure to research any fees related to taking out your HELOC, which can have an impact on how much you pay in all to borrow the money.
+Along with knowing details about the interest rate, be sure to research any fees related to taking out your HELOC, which can impact your total borrowing costs.

 As long as you’re willing to do a little leg work to boost your credit, lower your debt to income ratio, and research a great lender for you, you can find the best HELOC rate this year.

-At Belco Community Credit Union, we offer flexibility with our myLOC Home Equity Loan, which can operate as a traditional line of credit, or you can choose to lock in a segment of your line for a set term and rate.
+At Belco Community Credit Union, we offer you the choice of a Fixed Rate Home Equity Loan or our myLOC Home Equity Loan.
+The myLOC option can work like a traditional HELOC, or you can lock in a segment of your credit line, with a fixed interest rate, for a set term and rate.

-We want you to get as much money as you need, that’s why we allow you to borrow up to 90% of the appraised value of your home.
-You get a 10-year draw period and a 10-year repayment period, and you only need to pay the accumulated interest each month when using it as a traditional line of credit.
-Plus, with no application fee, we make applying as easy as 1-2-3.
+We want you to get the loan amounts you need.
+That’s why we allow you to borrow up to 90% of the appraised value of your home.
+You get a 10-year draw period and a 10-year repayment period.
+Plus, with no application fee, we make applying as easy as 1-2-3!